pnp/pnpjs/docs/adaljsclient/index.md

 [![npm version](https://badge.fury.io/js/%40pnp%2Fcommon.svg)](https://badge.fury.io/js/%40pnp%2Fcommon)

-The adaljsclient modules provides an adaljs client for use with the PnPjs sp or graph libraries.
+The adaljsclient modules provides an adaljs client for use with the PnPjs sp library.
 It wraps the adaljs functionality from adal-angular in a form consumable by PnPjs.

 ## Getting Started